mykeura/Minimalist-Snow-Water/README.md

 # Minimalist Snow Water ❄️

 The official Minimalist Snow Water theme for Chromium-based browsers.
-A minimalist theme with a color palette inspired by Snow Water, designed for a serene and elegant browsing experience.
+This design pairs a clean, distraction-free interface with a color scheme that reflects the essence of Snow Water, creating a serene and focused browsing experience.

 ![Minimalist Snow Water Theme Preview](images/preview.png)